Magnificent Greek Castles

 Source: Touring the Castles of Greece by Visit Greece

 The Castle of the Knights is one of Rhodes’s most important historical landmarks and a UNESCO World Heritage site.
-The castle’s walls are made of limestone blocks and are up to 12 meters thick in some places.
+Its walls are made of limestone blocks and can be up to 12 meters thick in some places.
 The castle’s interior embodies Gothic and Renaissance-style architecture, including a grand entrance hall with a vaulted ceiling and a marble staircase.
 Visitors can climb up to the castle’s towers for stunning views of the city of Rhodes, the harbor, and the surrounding Aegean Sea.

 Over the centuries, the castle served as a palace, a prison, and a museum.
-The castle is a museum that features exhibits on the history and culture of Rhodes, as well as artifacts from the Knights Hospitaller period.
+The castle museum features exhibits on the history and culture of Rhodes and artifacts from the Knights Hospitaller period.
 Visitors can explore the castle’s courtyards, towers, and interior rooms, including the throne room, the banquet hall, and the armory.

 5 || Kalamata Castle | Messimia